Common Primrose, English Primrose

 Most primroses are spring blooming, but some start flowering in mid- to late winter in mild climates, and a few bloom in early summer.
 Some go dormant in late fall or winter; mark their location before they disappear.

 Nearly all are good plants for the woodland garden.Primula vulgaris

-Grows 8 in high, 1 ft. wide.
-Leaves much like those of polyanthus primrose.
+Grows to 8 in high and 1 ft. wide.
+Leaves are much like those of polyanthus primrose.
 Evergreen in milder climates.
 Borne singly; vigorous garden strains often bear 2 or 3 per stem.
-Flowers white, yellow, red, blue, brown, bronze, or wine colored.
+Flowers are white, yellow, red, blue, brown, bronze, or wine colored.
 Early spring.
-Good in woodland gardens, as edging, in containers.
+Good in woodland gardens, as edging, or in containers.

 Plant is 1 ft. tall and 2 ft. wide; has lilac blooms and resists mildew.

 Himalayan native to 1 1/2 ft. high, spreading by rhizomes.
 Long-stalked, medium green, 2 1/2-in.-wide ...

 Perennial, native from western Great Plains to Mexico.
 Grows to 8–16 in. high and 1/2 ft. or wid...